ivan-volnov/pure/README.md

 - `execution_time` (yellow) - The execution time of the last command when exceeding `PURE_CMD_MAX_EXEC_TIME`.
 - `git:branch` (242) - The name of the current branch when in a Git repository.
 - `git:branch:cached` (red) - The name of the current branch when the data isn't fresh.
-- `git:action` (242) - The current action in progress (cherry-pick, rebase, etc.) when in a Git repository.
 - `git:dirty` (218) - The asterisk showing the branch is dirty.
 - `host` (242) - The hostname when on a remote machine.
 - `path` (blue) - The current path, for example, `PWD`.